NethServer/ns8-mail/dovecot/README.md

 - `DOVECOT_LDAP_BASE`, eg `dc=directory,dc=nh`
 - `DOVECOT_SUBMISSION_HOST`, eg `127.0.0.1`
 - `DOVECOT_SUBMISSION_PORT`, eg `5587`
-- `DOVECOT_INSTANCE_NAME`, default `dovecot`
+- `DOVECOT_INSTANCE_NAME`, default `dovecot` Used as syslog identifier
+- `DOVECOT_TRUSTED_NETWORKS`, eg `10.5.4.0/24` Connections from those
+  networks do not require TLS
+- `DOVECOT_DEBUG`, if set enable verbose logging

 ## Logs

-TODO
+The container sends log messages to `syslog`.
+Increase log verbosity by running `DOVECOT_DEBUG=1 reload-config`.
+Set syslog identifier with `DOVECOT_INSTANCE_NAME`.

+## Commands

+### `import-certificate`

+Reads a Tar file from standard input.
+The archive must have the following
+contents:

+- `server.pem`, server TLS certificate
+- `server.key`, server certificate private key

+### `reload-config`

+The command expands Dovecot configuration files, according to the values of environment variables.
+If Dovecot is running, it asks also Dovecot to reload the new configuration.

 ## Storage

+Volumes are:

-The `/var/lib/vmail` directory is volume mounted.
-Mailboxes are stored in Maildir format.
+- `/var/lib/vmail` Mailboxes storage.
+They are stored in Maildir format.
+- `/etc/ssl/dovecot` Certificates for TLS.